Little Reddings Primary School and Nursery

 The PE and Sport Premium has raised the profile of the subject in the school which, in turn, has improved the provision across the school.
 The PE coordinator and head teacher have worked closely with the rest of the staff, and have a good understanding of the strengths and weaknesses in provision.

 Each class is receiving a minimum of 2 hours per week of timetabled PE.
 In each PE lesson, an element of competition is included through the development of skills or in whole game scenarios.
 There is also a focus on the children and staff of Little Reddings School leading a healthy and active lifestyle.
 This message is being communicated through classroom and assembly workshops, as well as future parent curriculum workshops.
+We have been able to reintroduce swimming for year 4 this year, this again has been a great success and the teachers are seeing a really improvement in the children’s ability in the pool.

 The Sports Premium is also being used to invest in Challenge Sport Education’s (CSE) Fitter Future programme.
 Fitter Future is designed to increase fitness levels of children throughout the country and revolutionise the way primary schools can promote a healthy and active lifestyle.
 All workouts are accessible online.
 Each workout lasts ten minutes with additional workouts and monthly fitness challenges continuously added to the programme.
 Each child also gets completely free access at home where they can complete additional monthly workout challenges.
 Each workout includes three tier differentiation and can take place inside or outside.